-Because Instagram is primarily a mobile app, you'll have to download it to your mobile device before you can sign up for an account.
+Although it can be viewed on a desktop, Instagram is primarily a mobile app, so you have to download it before you can sign up for an account.
 Instagram is free in both the Apple App Store and the Google Play store.
-Currently, there is no way to create a business-specific account, so business and personal accounts are created and function in the same way (though how you use it for your brand is up to you).

-Once you've downloaded the app, you'll be prompted to either log in or sign up.
-To sign up, you have two options: You can either connect your Instagram account to Facebook, or you can enter your email if you don't have a Facebook account or prefer to keep your accounts separate.
-If you sign up with Facebook, your information will be filled in for you, including your name and profile picture, but you'll still be prompted to create a username and password.
+To sign up, you can either connect your Instagram account to Facebook or enter your email.
+Signing up with Facebook fills information in for you, including your name and profile picture, but you'll still be prompted to create a username and password.

-Once your account is created, you can go to the Profile tab via the button on the bottom right of your screen to add more information to your profile (and, eventually, to see your own posts).
-Tap the Edit Your Profile button to change your name, username and profile picture, or to add a website and a short biography (up to 150 characters, so just slightly longer than a tweet).
+Once your Instagram account is created, you can go to the Profile tab (the button on the bottom right of your screen) and tap the Edit Your Profile button to change your name, username and profile picture, or to add a website and a short biography (150 characters max.).

-To change the app's settings, tap the gear button on the top right corner.
-From there, you can also view the posts you have liked, find people to follow (this page will allow you to connect to Facebook and your contacts, as well as see suggested accounts), toggle the Private Account option, access Instagram's support options, clear your search history and log out.
+To change the app's settings, tap the gear button on the top-right corner.
+From there, you can also view the posts you have liked, find people to follow, toggle the Private Account option, access Instagram's support options, clear your search history and log out.